jdclark-unf/dev-ops-script/README.md

 # jenkins
 * jenkins should now be running on port 8080 of the ec2 with no addition to the url after the port
 * to get the password run `sudo cat /var/lib/jenkins/secrets/initialAdminPassword` or if the path on jenkins says differently use the path it specifies
+* if you need to stop jenkins, you can run `sudo service jenkins stop`
+* if your jenkins crashes and you need to restart it you can run `sudo service jenkins start`
 # tomcat
 * there will be a separate tomcat on port 8090 that you can deploy wars to